Renormalization-group equations of the LEFT at two loops: dimension-five effects: LEFT RGEs at dimension five in the HV scheme

 and we only list the two-loop contribution $[\dot X]_2$ to the RGEs; the scheme-independent one-loop contribution $[\dot X]_1$ to the RGEs has been computed to dimension six in Ref.~\cite{Jenkins:2017dyc} (and independently confirmed in Ref.~\cite{Naterop:2023dek}).
 All RGE results are given in a compact matrix notation in flavor space.
 We define the running of the gauge couplings in pure QED plus QCD by

 where the coefficients of the $\beta$-functions up to two loops are

-where $C_F = (N_c^2-1)/(2N_c)$ is the coefficient of the quadratic Casimir operator in the fundamental representation of $SU(N_c)$.
+with $C_F = (N_c^2-1)/(2N_c)$ the coefficient of the quadratic Casimir operator in the fundamental representation of $SU(N_c)$.
 In the following, we use $C_F$ to write the results in a compact way, but we do not claim them to be valid for gauge groups different from $SU(N_c)$.
 In particular, we do not distinguish $C_A$ from $N_c$.